bellac429/TestScoreCalculator/README.md

 ## **Dev TO DO**
 ### Frontend

-- Idea (Talk in next meeting): make a histograph of how many students are in each percentile in the class
+- Idea: make a histograph of how many students are in each percentile in the class
     * Maybe send sheetData back as object and create one large barChart

 * add PDF export function